 Here are some of our most significant accomplishments over the years:

-Among our most significant achievements was representing the public interest in the conversion and sale of the nonprofit Blue Cross Blue Shield of Colorado to Anthem Inc. CCLP played a major role in ensuring that the assets of the nonprofit were valued fairly and allocated appropriately to serve the community’s needs.
+1999 — We represented the public interest in the conversion and sale of the nonprofit Blue Cross, Blue Shield of Colorado to the for-profit Anthem Inc., by ensuring that the assets of the nonprofit were valued fairly and allocated appropriately to serve the community’s needs.
+The effort began in 1996 with support from Catholic Charities.
 The conversion resulted in the creation of the Caring for Colorado Foundation in 1999.

 Also in 1999, we led the campaign to establish a state Earned Income Tax Credit (EITC) for workers who are trying to support their families.
 Widely considered one of the most effective tools for fighting poverty, the EITC puts extra dollars in the pockets of low-income Coloradans.

 2001 — We played a major role in Weston v.
 Cassata, in which the court affirmed that participants in Colorado’s Temporary Aid for Needy Families program have due process rights upon denials, terminations or changes in eligibility or benefits, which established the legal basis for requiring complete and accurate notices of action.

 2003 –– We successfully delayed termination of Medicaid for lawfully present immigrants in Colorado — ensuring they did not lose access to health care services while a funding source was being developed to provide those services.
 Ultimately, benefits were restored to this population through a voter-approved increase in tobacco taxes, so no immigrants lost services.